Free City of Danzig: Jewish Danzigers

-Since 1883 most of the Jewish congregations in the later territory of Free State had merged into the Synagogal Community of Danzig.
+Since 1883, most of the Jewish congregations in the later territory of the Free State had merged into the Synagogal Community of Danzig.
 Only the Jews of Tiegenhof ran their own congregation until 1938.

 Danzig became a centre of Polish and Russian Jewish emigration to North America.
-Between 1920 and 1925 60,000 Jews emigrated via Danzig to the US and Canada.
+Between 1920 and 1925, 60,000 Jews emigrated via Danzig to the US and Canada.
 At the same time, between 1923 and 1929, Danzig's own Jewish population increased from roughly 7,000 to 10,500.
 Native Jews and newcomers established themselves in the city and contributed to its civic life, culture and economy.
 Danzig became a venue for international meetings of Jewish organisations, such as the convention of delegates from Jewish youth organisations of various nations, attended by David Ben-Gurion, which founded the World Union of Jewish Youth on 2 September 1924 in the Schützenhaus venue.
-On 21 March 1926 the Zionistische Organisation für Danzig convened delegates of Hechalutz from all over for the first conference in Danzig using Hebrew as common language, also attended by Ben Gurion.
+On 21 March 1926, the Zionistische Organisation für Danzig convened delegates of Hechalutz from all over for the first conference in Danzig, using Hebrew as a common language, also attended by Ben Gurion.

 With a Nazi majority in the Volkstag and Senate, anti-Semitic persecution and discrimination occurred unsanctioned by the authorities.
 In contrast to Germany, which exercised capital outflow control since 1931, emigration of Danzig's Jews was nonetheless somewhat easier, with capital transfers enabled by the Bank of Danzig.
-Moreover, the comparatively few Danzig Jews were offered easier refuge in safe countries because of favorable Free City migration quotas.
+Moreover, the comparatively few Danzig Jews were offered easier refuge in safe countries because of favourable Free City migration quotas.

 After the anti-Jewish riots of Kristallnacht of 9/10 November 1938 in Germany, similar riots took place on 12/13 November in Danzig.
 The Great Synagogue was taken over and demolished by the local authorities in 1939.
-Most Jews had already left the city, and the Jewish Community of Danzig decided to organize its own emigration in early 1939.
+Most Jews had already left the city, and the Jewish Community of Danzig decided to organise its own emigration in early 1939.